Commencing in Year 10, students can select from a pathway that suits their academic or practical skills and interests.

-Our students can pursue a learning program in any or a combination of the following in their final years of schooling:
+Our students can pursue a learning program in any or a combination of the following in their final years of schooling: the Victorian Certificate of Education (VCE), Victorian Certificate of Education Vocational Major (VCE VM), or Victorian Pathways Certificate (VPC).

 The VCE is typically a two-year program of study undertaken during the final two years of secondary education.
 It is a recognised qualification for entry to further studies at university or TAFE or for movement into the workforce.

-It is an applied learning program that gives students choice and flexibility, allowing them to tailor their program to their strengths and vocational aspirations.
+The VCE Vocational Major (VM) is an applied learning program that gives students choice and flexibility, allowing them to tailor their program to their strengths and vocational aspirations.

 Students complete studies in the fields of Literacy, Numeracy, Work Related Skills, Personal Development Skills and a Vocational Education and Training (VET) certificate.